-WVO solids separated by an industrial centrifuge comes out as a thick sludge.
+WVO solids separated by an industrial centrifuge come out as thick sludge.
 It is pumpable sludge but not runny.
 Oil content in this sludge varies from 10% to 50%, depending on the centrifuge settings and processing temperature.

 |Disc Centrifuge||Open Bowl Centrifuge||Filtration|